 - Delivered over 246,000 volunteering hours with an aim to deliver 720,000 hours by the end of 20208

 It’s crucial that business leaders and employees take responsibility for their actions, especially at a time when consumers are paying such close attention.
 Doing so can help to instil trust and respect in prospective customers.

 If you’re looking to learn more about how you could bring your company in line with responsible business principles, studying the Online MBA could help.
 It has a full module on Business in Society, which looks in detail at both CSR and business ethics.
 You could learn theories from the fields of strategic management, business policy, politics, sociology and philosophy to prepare for the ethical expectations of life in today’s corporate landscape.

 Being fully online, the Online MBA provides the perfect opportunity to develop a valuable understanding of important business topics like CSR without taking a career break or relocating.
-To find out more about the programme, download a brochure today.
+To find out more about the programme, please fill out our request for information form or call our Admissions Team today.

 - COLLIER, E. (2018) The Importance of Corporate Social Responsibility for Your Business [online] Available at: <https://www.highspeedtraining.co.uk/hub/importance-of-corporate-social-responsibility/> [Accessed 04.03.2020]

 - UNKNOWN.
 (2015) 2015 Cone Communications/Ebiquity Global CSR Study [online] Available at: <https://www.conecomm.com/research-blog/2015-cone-communications-ebiquity-global-csr-study> [Accessed 04.03.2020]